-

 Paul Benkimoun

-Since 2006, Paul Benkimoun has been working as a university teacher.
+From 2006 to 2022, Paul Benkimoun has been working as a university teacher.
 From 2006 to 2015, he held an associate professorship at the University of Bordeaux Ségalen (2006-2015), which included teaching in the framework of the master’s degree “History, Philosophy and Mediation of Sciences” as well as in the preparation course for the journalism school competitions at the IEP of Bordeaux.
-Since 2010, he has been responsible for the “Communication on drug-related risks” component of the Eu2P European e-learning master’s degree “European program in Pharmacovigilance and in Pharmacoepidemiology” (teaching in English), which was initiated by the University of Bordeaux.
-In addition, he has also given lectures at Sciences Po Paris and the CNAM.
+From 2010 to 2019, he has been responsible for the “Communication on drug-related risks” component of the Eu2P European e-learning master’s degree “European program in Pharmacovigilance and in Pharmacoepidemiology” (teaching in English), which was initiated by the University of Bordeaux.
+From 2017 to 2022, he has given lectures at Sciences Po Paris and co-direct with the sociologist Daniel Benamouzig the “Decision, science et health communication” course.
+He is also engaged in the Conservatoire des Arts et des Métiers (CNAM)

 Paul Benkimoun is the author of several books in the field of medicine and health, as well as jazz.
 Among his books is “Morts sans ordonnance”, which recounts the global battle for access to medicines, culminating in the Doha Declaration adopted by the World Trade Organization (WTO).